yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/node-addition.md

 type: docs
 ---

-In YugabyteDB, you can scale your cluster on demand by adding new nodes seamlessly.
-This is what enables YugabyteDB to scale horizontally without any interruption to your applications.
-Let us see what happens when a node is added to an existing cluster.
+In YugabyteDB, you can scale your cluster horizontally on demand by adding new nodes, without any interruption to your applications.
+Let's see what happens when a node is added to an existing cluster.

 ## Initial cluster